Brazil's election court denies deal with military for parallel vote count

 In its Monday statement, the TSE said "there was no change to what was defined in the first semester, nor any agreement with the Armed Forces or supervisory entities to allow differentiated access in real time to the data sent for the totalization of the electoral process."

-It added that, as in many previous elections, any person can go to polling booths and access the freely available final readouts to come up with their own count.
+Additionally, echoing the senior army officer who spoke with Reuters, the TSE added any person can go to polling booths and access the freely available final readouts to come up with their own count.

-The TSE's statement suggested the military may simply be availing itself of the pre-existing rights of any Brazilian citizen or institution to verify electoral results.

-(Reporting by Peter Frontini Writing by Gabriel Stargardter Editing by Rosalba O'Brien)
+(Reporting by Peter Frontini and Anthony Boadle Writing by Gabriel Stargardter Editing by Rosalba O'Brien and Aurora Ellis)

 ((Gabriel.Stargardter@thomsonreuters.com; +55 21998116099; Reuters Messaging: gabriel.stargardter.thomsonreuters.com@reuters.net))